 As an aside, I found out a few weeks after left Turkmenistan that the president was getting annoyed with all the gossip surrounding his health.
 So what’s a healthy president to do?
 How could he dispell such vicious rumours?
 By grabbing a car and doing donuts near the Darvaza Gas Crater.
 So yeah, the country is apparently being run by an insecure teenager.

 For all the weird things about the city of Ashgabat, it was much nicer at night.
 This probably had a lot to do with the fact that nightfall brought a drop from 45 degrees plus to a much more bearable temperature.
 You could walk around more comfortably at night.
 The lights of the night also added a dash of colour to break up the monotony of everything being white.

 I had heard rumours of an 11pm curfew for foreigners in Ashgabat.
 Locals seem to think that it is enforced.
-I met a local who told me I might have problems when walking back to my accommodation after leaving them at 10:30pm.
+When I went to visit a local friend, they told me I might have problems when walking back to my accommodation after leaving their place at 10:30pm.
 I did not have any problems.
 I was out past 11pm for both the nights I spent in Ashgabat.
-I walked past several police officers standing guard outside buildings or near roads.
+As I walked around there were several police officers standing guard outside buildings or near roads.
 They gave no indication that I shouldn’t be there.
 In fact, they barely even acknowledged I was there.
 So I was either lucky, or there is no curfew in effect now.

 Sights Near Ashgabat, South Turkmenistan